-This Porchetta Roast recipe is an easy smoked version of the classic rolled Italian roast pork.
+This Porchetta recipe is an easy smoked version of the classic rolled Italian roast pork.
 Made with an inexpensive pork loin and filled with all the traditional flavors of fresh herbs, fennel, and lemon.

-Usually when making porchetta at home, I use skin-on pork belly on the outside of the pork loin and roast it in the oven.
+Usually when making porchetta at home, I use a skin-on pork belly on the outside of the pork loin and roast it in the oven.
 The result is a wonderfully crispy, crunchy skin that a traditional Italian porchetta is known for, but I couldn’t find a big enough pork belly at any of the local farms so I had to improvise using a pork lion roast with a beautiful fat cap on top.

 Today’s interpretation of porchetta uses a boneless pork loin with the attached skin-on pork belly and stuffing the inside with lots of fresh herbs, lemon rind, dried fennel seeds, and other seasonings.
 Also, instead of digging a large hole in the backyard, the pork is just roasted in the oven.
 Not as much fun as they had in ancient Italian times, but it’s just as good.

-This smoked porchetta recipe is a pretty healthy alternative to the original, since it’s made with a leaner pork loin and doesn’t have all that fat associated with a pork belly rolled around it.
-It’s made with fresh, all-natural ingredients and there’s no flour or sugar added so it’s definitely classified as clean eating.
+This smoked porchetta recipe is a pretty healthy alternative to the original, since it’s made with a leaner pork loin and doesn’t have a fatty pork belly rolled around it.
+It’s made with fresh, all-natural ingredients, with no flour or sugar added, so it’s definitely classified as clean eating.
 Keto, Paleo, and Whole30 APPROVED!!